pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 Noah Gift, the founder of Pragmatic AI Labs and a professor at Duke University specializing in machine learning, MLOps, AI, data science, and cloud architecture, noted that with the right platform, there could be:

-- A 75% increase in productivity.
+- A 75% increase in productivity
-- A sustained 22% productivity increase three years later.
+- A sustained 22% productivity increase three years later
-- An 80% reduction in onboarding time.
+- An 80% reduction in onboarding time

 Merely having skilled developers is insufficient.
 Developers also require the appropriate tools and processes to excel in their work.
 Top-tier developers anticipate the availability of such resources, influencing the hiring and retention of talent.